 Inside visits and special features are shown in UPPERCASE in the tour description.

 LUCERNE.
-One of Switzerland’s finest cities, Lucerne is nestled amid its snowcapped Alps, surrounded by its lake, and graced by the clear mountain waters of the Reuss River.
+Lucerne is nestled amid its snowcapped Alps, surrounded by its lake, and graced by the clear mountain waters of the Reuss River.
 Your visit takes in the impressive city walls, CHAPEL BRIDGE, ornate patrician houses lining cobblestone streets, and the LION MONUMENT—a masterful stone sculpture in honor of the heroic Swiss Guard of Louis XVI.
 A grand selection of optional activities completes the day: a cruise on the fjord-like lake or a cable-car ride to the 10,000-foot summit of Mount Titlis.

 VENICE AREA–ASSISI–ROME.
 An interesting drive southward through the gentle Umbrian hills to Assisi, where St. Francis was born in 1182.
 Visit the world-famous BASILICA with its beautiful frescoes by Giotto, then head for Rome.